-There is only one situation when to use Narcan: opiate overdose (OD).
-Naloxone is a medication meant to reverse the effects of taking too much opiates, especially as they impact the respiratory system.
-The Narcan classification is opiate antagonist, which means it prevents euphoric feelings and can counteract other effects of opiates, although one can still experience withdrawal effects.
+This is a medication meant to help reverse the effects of taking too many opiates, especially as they impact the respiratory system.
+The classification is opiate antagonist, which means it prevents euphoric feelings and can counteract other effects of opiates, although one can still experience withdrawal effects.

 Does Narcan Work On Meth?